Photo of Jonathan Mace

 Yueying Lisa Li, Leo Han, G Edward Suh, Christina Delimitrou, Fiodar Kazhamiaka, Esha Choukse, Rodrigo Fonseca, Liangcheng Yu, Jonathan Mace, Udit Gupta

 ACM SIGMETRICS Performance Evaluation Review, 2025.
+[PDF]

 Generating Representative Macrobenchmark Microservice Systems from Distributed Traces with Palette